When it comes to teaching people to walk again, the cool robotic exosuit you wear while walking a treadmill might not be as helpful as it is cool.

 As it turns out, little robotic nudges from an exoskeleton only matter if your body takes them as a disruption that might throw you off balance.
 So the only way that people learn from this sort of rehab is if their brains get tricked into thinking they might trip or stumble.
 Bonato says that this effect doesn’t need to be immediate, but the robots tricked people into detecting a long-term threat to their stability.

 In this case, “the subject generated a strategy to counter the force [of the robot],” Bonato tells Inverse.
-He compared it to how you automatically adjust your stride when walking from the beach into the ocean — you don’t necessarily need to think about the adjustment.
+He compared it to how you automatically change your stride when walking from the beach into the ocean — you don’t necessarily need to think about the adjustment.

 As it turns out, these little robotic nudges only matter if your body takes them as a disruption that might throw you off balance.
 The only way that people learn from this sort of rehab is if their brains get tricked into thinking they might stumble.